expfactory/expfactory-python/doc/source/installation.rst

       expfactory --port=8088

-To preview a folder (experiment) you are working on, you can cd into that folder, and use the `--preview` command:
+To run (or preview) a folder (experiment) you are working on, you can cd into that folder, and use the `--run` command:

 ::

       cd simple_experiment
-      expfactory --preview
+      expfactory --run

 You can also specify the folder as an argument:

 ::

-      expfactory --preview --folder /home/vanessa/Desktop/simple_rt
+      expfactory --run --folder /home/vanessa/Desktop/simple_rt

 .. image:: _static/img/api/webinterface.png